roastedmonk/build-web-application-with-golang_EN/README.md

 If you like this book, you can ask your Chinese friends to follow this [link](https://me.alipay.com/astaxie) donate the original author, help him write more books with better, more useful, and more interesting content.

-### Exchanging Learning Go and Chinese
+### Exchanging Learning Go

 If you know what is QQ, join the group 259316004.
 If not, follow this [link](http://download.imqq.com/download.shtml) get more details.
-Also, you can join our [forum](http://mygolang.com) with Chinese only.
+Also, you can join our [forum](http://bbs.beego.me).

 ### Acknowledgments